-- Enter a label or Surface Load ID in the LABEL text box. - From the Case drop-down list, select a load case (A through F).
-Note that loads defined under a particular load case may be applied to the slab under that load case only. - Enter the load intensity $W_z$ as a force per unit area.
-Note that downward forces $(W_z)$ have a negative value. - Click on the ADD button to add the surface load to the list box.
-Note that the data in the list box are sorted by type and case.
-Only loads of the same type and case are listed together. - Repeat the four steps above for each surface load entry.
+- Press INSERT button to add the first row into the worksheet.
+By, default, the program labels the load as W1, and the load case as A-DEAD.
+Each load label shall be unique. - Keep or rename a label or Surface Load ID in the LABEL column. - Keep the load case or select a load case (A through Z) from the drop-down list within the CASE column.
+Note that loads defined under a particular load case may be applied to the slab under that load case only. - Enter the load intensity W_z as a force per unit area under the W_z column.
+Note that downward forces (W_z) have negative values. - Repeat the four steps above for each surface load entry.